-The Knole, Faversham, Kent, ME13 7QG
+The Knole, Faversham, Kent, ME13 7QJ

 Faversham town centre is full of independent retailers, coffee shops, pubs and restaurants, as well as a popular market held three days a week.
-Held under the iconic Guildhall; Faversham Market is believed to be the oldest in Kent, having been recorded in the Doomsday book in 1086.
+Held under the iconic Guildhall; Faversham Market is believed to be the oldest in Kent, having been recorded in the Domesday book in 1086.

 Faversham is steeped in history with its oldest building dating back to 1234.
 A lot of Faversham’s character comes from its charming architecture with buildings surviving from the medieval, Georgian and Victorian periods, through to the present day.
 The town is also home to Britain’s oldest brewery – Shepherd Neame.